LordGolias/sqf/README.md

 # SQF linter

-This project contains a parser, compiler, static analyser and interpreter for SQF (Arma scripting language), written in Python.
+This project contains a parser, compiler, static analyzer and interpreter for SQF (Arma scripting language), written in Python.
 It can be used to: